-a) greater than the amount agreed in writing with the principal; or b) unjust in the circumstances; or c) not initialled on the agreement by the principal.
+- a) greater than the amount agreed in writing with the principal; or - b) unjust in the circumstances; or - c) not initialled on the agreement by the principal.

-This provision has been removed from the Code because it is considered to be covered adequately in the REBA Act.
-The DOC will continue to require written disclosure of fees to clients under their interpretation of the REBA Act so the change should not alter agency procedures.
+The wording of this provision is relatively unchanged in the amended Code.
+The DOC continues to require written disclosure of fees to clients under their interpretation of the REBA Act so agency procedures shouldn't need to be altered.